sashalex007/quartz_blog/content/leetcode/Can I win.md

 Also don't forget if the sum of the moves available is smaller than the desired total, return False.

+**Review 2**
+Pretty crazy problem, but with experience and some memory I was able to solve this pretty quickly.
+The fact that we have to cache the tuple of choices is pretty insane.

 #review
 #hard